-Lauritano is currently a second year member of the Opernstudio at Oper Frankfurt.
-In the upcoming season she will appear as Emilia in Rossini’s Otello, a shared production directed by Damiano Michieletto with Theater an der Wien, as the Fischverkäuferin / Dritter Herr / Handleser in Martinů’s Julietta, Giovanna in Verdi’s Rigoletto, and the Fox in Janáček’s The Cunning Little Vixen.
-In the winter, Lauritano will make her Oregon Symphony debut singing and acting the role of Ariel in a new adaption of Sibelius/Shakespeare’s The Tempest and her Austrian debut with Tiroler Festspiele Erl as the Third Wood Nymph in a new production of Dvořák’s Rusalka.
-She will return to Erl in the summer of 2020 to sing the Wirtstochter in a new production of Humperdinck’s Königskinder.
+Last season Lauritano appeared at Oper Frankfurt as Emilia in Rossini’s Otello, a shared production directed by Damiano Michieletto with Theater an der Wien, as the Fischverkäuferin / Dritter Herr / Handleser in Martinů’s Julietta, and Giovanna in Verdi’s Rigoletto.
+In the winter, Lauritano made her Oregon Symphony debut singing and acting the role of Ariel in a new adaption of Sibelius/Shakespeare’s The Tempest and her Austrian debut with Tiroler Festspiele Erl as the Third Wood Nymph in a new production of Dvořák’s Rusalka.
+Unfortunately due to the COVID lockdown in March, she was unable to make her highly anticipated role debut as the Fox in Janáček’s The Cunning Little Vixen at Oper Frankfurt and her return to Erl to sing the Wirtstochter in the new production of Humperdinck’s Königskinder.

-Lauritano recently completed her Master of Music degree at The Juilliard School in New York City, where she also received her Bachelor of Music degree and was granted the Peter Mennin Prize for outstanding achievement and leadership in music.
+Lauritano completed her Master of Music degree at The Juilliard School in New York City, where she also received her Bachelor of Music degree and was granted the Peter Mennin Prize for outstanding achievement and leadership in music.
 She has received prizes from the Metropolitan Opera National Council, the James Toland Vocal Arts Competition and the Gerda Lissner/Liederkrantz Song Competition.
 In 2013, she placed 1st in the Hal Leonard Musical Theater Competition (University Division) and in 2012, was named a Presidential Scholar in the Arts by President Barack Obama in Washington D.C.
 Lauritano is a proud recipient of the Novick Career Advancement Grant from The Juilliard School.